Mohak-Nagaraju/DriveNow-Car-Rental-Application/README.md

 Seeding data part has been done.
 Correct seed side file is in zipped code, due to issue with pull request ( were facing fast forwarding wrror) could not push the final seed ino gitHub

-# Each contribution

-We faced Git merge push/pull issues, due to which we had to create two branches ( like parul and parulNew , mohak and mohakNew, etc).
-Please consider thos ecommits as well

 # DriveNow Car Rental -
 At DriveNow, we make it possible for you to pick the car based on the travelling needs.
 From compact cars for your daily commute to more